Normalized mutual information is a biased measure for classification and community detection: Results

-All such measures, however, including the standard measure of Eq.~\eqref{eq:NMI-S-Definition}, share a crucial shortcoming, namely that the normalization depends on the candidate labeling~$c$ and hence that the normalized measure can prefer a different candidate labeling to the base measure purely because of the normalization.
+All such measures, however, including the standard measure of Eq.~\eqref{eq:NMI-S-Definition}, share a crucial shortcoming, that the normalization depends on the candidate labeling~$c$ and hence that the normalized measure can prefer a different candidate labeling to the base measure purely because of the normalization.

 Figure~\ref{fig:nmivmifigure} shows an example of how this can occur.
-Two candidate labelings~$c_A$ and~$c_B$ are considered for the same ground truth~$g$.
-Under the unnormalized mutual information of Eq.~\eqref{eq:Mutual-Information}, candidate~A receives a higher score than candidate~B, but under the normalized measure of Eq.~\eqref{eq:NMI-S-Definition} the reverse is true.
-This behavior is due to the difference in entropy between the two candidate divisions, the one on the right having larger entropy than the one on the left, which increases its normalization factor and correspondingly decreases the normalized mutual information.
+In this example 64 objects are split into four equally sized groups in the ground-truth labeling~$g$, against which we compare two candidate labelings, $c_1$~and~$c_2$.
+Neither candidate is perfect.
+Labeling~$c_1$ identifies the correct number of groups but misplaces certain objects, while labeling~$c_2$ contains only two groups, each an aggregation of a pair of true groups.
+Under the \hbox{unnormalized} mutual information of Eq.~\eqref{eq:Mutual-Information}, $c_1$~receives a higher score than~$c_2$, but under the normalized measure of Eq.~\eqref{eq:NMI-S-Definition} the reverse is true.
+This behavior is due to the difference in entropy~$I_0(c;c)$ between the two candidate divisions.
+Since the candidate entropy appears in the denominator of the symmetric normalization, Eq.~\eqref{eq:NMI-S-Definition}, the symmetric measure favors simple labelings with smaller entropy.
+In this example, candidate~$c_2$ has only two groups, which results in a smaller entropy and a bias in its favor.

-We contend that in principle the unnormalized measure is more correct on this question, having a direct justification in terms of information theory.
-The purpose of the normalization is purely to map the values of the measure onto a convenient numerical interval, and should not change outcomes as it does here.
+We argue that the unnormalized measure is more correct on this question, having a direct justification in terms of information theory.
+The purpose of the normalization is merely to map the values of the measure onto a convenient numerical interval, and should not change the outcome as it does here.
 Moreover, different symmetric normalizations can produce different results.
-For instance, if one normalizes by $\max(I_0(c;c),I_0(g;g))$ in Fig.~\ref{fig:nmivmifigure} then candidate~$c_A$ is favored in all cases.
+For instance, if one normalizes by $\max(I_0(c;c),I_0(g;g))$ in Fig.~\ref{fig:nmivmifigure} then candidate~$c_1$ is favored in all cases.

+The choice of normalization can also change conclusions even when the number of groups does not vary.
+Consider the example shown in Fig.~\ref{fig:nmivmifigure2}, in which the ground truth~$g$ splits the objects into two equally sized groups.
+Candidate~$c_1$ also has two groups of equal size, although each is slightly polluted with the objects of the opposite group.
+Candidate~$c_2$ has two groups of different sizes, a small group with one color only and a larger group with objects of both colors.
+Although both labelings have the same number of groups, candidate~$c_2$ has a smaller entropy~$I_0(c;c)$, since it is easier to communicate group identity within~$c_2$---most objects belong to the larger group.
+As a result, the symmetrically normalized mutual information prefers~$c_2$, while the unnormalized measure prefers~$c_1$.